frank20a/collaborative-sats/README.md

 # collaborative-sats
 Part of my thesis.
 My ROS2 workspace for simulations.
-I'm using the latest Galactic version of ROS2.
+I'm using the latest [Galactic](https://docs.ros.org/en/galactic/index.html) version of ROS2.

 ## Packages

+Info about the nodes in each package can be found in the README files of each package folder (Click the links in the titles).

 ### Stereo Vision

 The `stereo_cam` package contains scripts and simulation environments for extracting 3D pointclouds from a stereoscopic camera.
 Simulations are set up on Gazebo and the results presented on RViz2.

-### Pose Estimation
+### (Pose Estimation)[/src/pose_estimation]

 The `pose_estimation` package contains usefull methods for estimating the pose of the target.
 Starting from the easiest method with prior knowledge about the target considered, I move towards a method involving more and more autonomy.

 #### ArUco markers

 Software tracks ArUco markers on target using a calibrated camera and extracts pose.
-To test the usage you can use the `aruco.launch.py` launch file and test the pose estimation from the computers built-in camera.
+To test the usage you can use the `aruco.launch.py` launch file and test the pose estimation from the ~~computers built-in~~ from the chaser camera in a Gazebo simulation environment.
 ```console
 ros2 launch pose_estimation aruco.launch.py
 ```

+#### Calibration

+Automatically loads lighting and a chessboard in a Gazebo world.
+The script automaticaly moves the chessboard arround, takes pictures using the chasers camera and creates the calibration parameters in a JSON file.
+The whole process is automated and **relatively** quick (see #1).

 ## Build